== Overview ==

 == Corporate Structure ==

-HealthManagement.org is powered by MindByte Communications Ltd, a privately held Cyprus based communications and association support agency, in collaboration with some non-profit associations.
-The largest is the European Association of Healthcare IT Managers, a Brussels based interest representation for CIOs and Healthcare IT Managers.
+HealthManagement.org is powered by MindByte Communications Ltd, a privately held Cyprus based communications and association support agency, in collaboration with some non-profit associations, like the European Association of Hospital Managers, a Brussels based interest representation for CEOs and Hospital Directors, the European Association of Healthcare IT Managers, a Brussels based interest representation for CIOs and Healthcare IT Managers.

 == Direct Links ==